 street-rod, or a diesel truck, you have great airflow but you need better

-filtration than oiled gauze.
+filtration and more capacity than oiled gauze or foam.
 AMSOIL Ea Air Induction Filters are dry no-oil

-efficiency, 50 times the capacity, excellent airflow and are easily cleanable.
+efficiency, 50 times the capacity, and excellent airflow

 LUBRICATION AND FILTRATION TECHNOLOGIES?